Okan1991/welldata-surveyapp-reproduction/README.md

 ### 2. Clear Auth Data Button

-Both applications include a "Clear Auth Data" button that appears when you're logged in.
+All applications include a "Clear Auth Data" button that appears when you're logged in.
 This button:

 - Clears all Solid-related authentication data from your browser's local storage
 - Reloads the page so you can log in again with fresh credentials